zowe/docs-site/docs/user-guide/api-mediation/configuration-routing.md

 For more information, see [Customizing Cross-Origin Resource Sharing (CORS)](./configuration-cors.md)

+To configure a custom rate limiter, see [Configuring custom rate limiter](./configuration-rate-limiter.md)

 To onboard applications which expose endpoints that expect encoded slashes, see [Using encoded slashes](./configuration-url-handling.md)

 The Gateway retry policy, customizable through zowe.yaml, optimizes request handling, which can be especially useful in high availability scenarios.